ConnorScott-Ox/Professional-Profile/content/home/experience.md

 <br>
 * Leveraging extensive expertise in human disease, neurobiology, and ex vivo investigations to advance preclinical drug programs by discovering suitable pharmacodynamic markers, determining target validation/engagement, and testing hypotheses to better understand how pharmaceutical mechanism of action.<br>
 <br>
-* Collaborating with the wider R&D team to evaluate biochemical, molecular, and in vivo endpoints andßΩ providing strategic guidance to drive the progression of preclinical drug development.<br>
+* Collaborating with the wider R&D team to evaluate biochemical, molecular, and in vivo endpoints and providing strategic guidance to drive the progression of preclinical drug development.<br>
 <br>
 *	Drive innovation through the adoption of cutting-edge techniques to better utilize human tissues, transgenic models, or animals dosed with different pharmacologies.<br>
 <br>